thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 As an example, consider displaying the new dashboard state in a separate dialog window:

-- Select a "Open in separate dialog" option in the "Dashboard state display option" field;
+- Select an "Open in separate dialog" option in the "Dashboard state display option" field;
 - By default, the checkbox "Hide dashboard toolbar in dialog" is ticked.
 If you need to see a toolbar in the dialog window, you should uncheck it.
 The toolbar displays entities, time window, dashboard export button, and expand to a fullscreen button;
 - It is optional to adjust a dialog width and height in percents.
 Width is relative to viewport height, and height is relative to width correspondingly;
 - When the action has been configured, save all changes.